mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"Yet.
 The minute she knows what you're up to, she will run."

 	"Look.
-She can't go back to the shadestead or she'll blab about you, and she can't just stay tied up here in the cold.
+She can't go back to the Great Pavilion or she'll blab about you, and she can't just stay tied up here in the cold.
 Leave her with me."

 	She sighed.
 "You better keep your eyes on her."